Preaching to teenagers can be extremely challenging for a youth minister, but is also extremely rewarding.

 Be yourself.
 Don’t try to be cool.
 Don’t try to act just like a teenager or use all the same slang they use.
 Students have a built-in poser detector.
 They can spot a fake a mile away.

-We have all met the 40-year-old youth pastor who is trying way too hard to be “hip.”
+We have all met the 40-year-old youth minister who is trying way too hard to be “hip.”
 Don’t be that guy.

 We have also met the 20-year-old youth pastor who tries way too hard to be a hipster.
 Again, don’t be that guy.